Superbia (musical): Act 2

 After a massive production number ("A Tribute to Plastic Surgery") the awards begin.
 The nominees are joined by Studd's agent Tim Pursent.
 Elizabeth's note is intercepted by Roi, who prevents Josh from reading it by plugging him in.
 Mick Knife comes out to give a speech, but proceeds to decry the world he has created and is booed off.
 Josh wins the awards, completely turning him into an In.
 Elizabeth tries to get through to him, only for Roi to send her to the Outer Obscurity prison satellite ("Limelight").

 On Outer Obscurity, Elizabeth has a nightmare while watching the MBA's Delimbination announcement ("Elizabeth's Nightmare").
 The MBA declares that humanity is no longer cost-effective, so all people will have their limbs and torsos removed before being hooked up to life support, staring forever at their screens.
 Elizabeth wakes up from her nightmare and smashes her cell's MT.

-In Incity, Josh's rising star is cut off when Studd denounces him on air ("Gettim' While He's Hot").
+In InCity, Josh's rising star is cut off when Studd denounces him on air ("Gettim' While He's Hot").
 Josh is sent to Outer Obscurity as Studd takes his place as Face of the Year and the Delimbination spokesman, while Josh's family are disappointed they won't also get to "do it on the air" ("Doin' it On the Air (Reprise)").
 At Outer Obscurity, Mick Knife brings Josh to Elizabeth's cell.
 Elizabeth claims her undying love to the broken MT ("I Won't Close My Eyes") and accidentally electrocutes herself when she attempts to grab onto the exposed wires.
 Josh's emotions are restored from the tragedy as he reads her note.
 He repeats "Love Has No Bottom Line" as Delimbination begins.
-A June 1988 draft of v2 includes an ending where Josh returns to Incity to confront the MBA but is unable to save humanity.
+Earlier drafts of version 2 instead include an ending in which William Marcel offers Josh a sense of hope after Elizabeth has died.